-After your blood (or saliva or cheek-swab) sample has been collected, it will be sent to LifeLabs in Toronto, Ontario for DNA extraction.
-Once your DNA is extracted, LifeLabs will remove all the information that identifies you (i.e. your name, date of birth, personal health number, address) from your sample, and instead label your sample with a unique study code and a lab code which will not allow direct identification of you.
+After your blood (or saliva, stored tissue/DNA or cheek-swab) sample has been collected by LifeLabs or Alberta Precision Laboratories, it will be sent to their lab in Ontario.
+Once your DNA is extracted as required, LifeLabs will remove all the information that identifies you (i.e. your name, date of birth, personal health number, address) from your sample, and instead label your sample with a unique study code or barcode which will not allow direct identification of you.
 Your coded (de-identified) DNA sample will then be sent to our research lab (the Genome Sciences Centre, GSC) in Vancouver, BC, where WGS testing will be done and your sample will be stored.

-Only the study doctor, genetic counsellor and other designated study team members at your local enrollment site will have access to the master 'key' linking your name to your unique study code and research information.
-Your local enrollment site needs to be able to link back to your name since we will need to provide WGS results back to you and do further confirmation tests if possible disease-causing variants are found.
+Only the study doctor and genetic counsellor at your enrollment site, and the central site study team members located at Children's and Women's Health Centre of BC in Vancouver will have access to the key that links your unique study code and research data back to your name and other identifying information.
+We need to be able to link back to your name since we will need to re-contact you to provide WGS results and to do further confirmation tests if possible disease-causing variants are found.

-If a possible disease-causing variant is found through WGS, the GSC will send a coded sample of your DNA back to LifeLabs, who will do a test to confirm the DNA variant and issue a clinical report in your name.
+If a possible disease-causing gene variant is found through WGS, the GSC will send a coded sample of your DNA back to LifeLabs, who will do a test to confirm the gene variant and issue a clinical report in your name.
+We will send your name and other information that identifies you to LifeLabs along with your original sample but they will not have access to any of your other research information.